haykh/oh-my-dear-imgui/docs/getting-started.rst

     { "style_dialog", &styleDialog }
   };

-If you attempt to compile and run it now, you won't see anything, since the style dialog is hidden by default.
-To show it, we can add a toggle to the menubar similar to how we did for the demo window before:
+To control when the style dialog is shown, we can again add a toggle to the menubar, modifying a special attribute of the ``state`` variable called ``show_style_dialog`` when the menu item is clicked:

 .. code-block:: cpp